-- Primary, not inherited, coupling with primary subsystems, unique to the system itself, not a capacity possessed by any of the system's subsystems - Secondary, inherited, coupling with secondary subsystems, a capacity possessed by primary subsystems; includes the tertiary and on down as similar.
+a. primary not inherited coupling with primary subsystems, unique to the system itself, not a capacity possessed by any of the system's subsystems b. secondary inherited coupling with secondary subsystems, a capacity possessed by primary subsystems; includes the tertiary and on down as similar.